A Rasmussen invariant for links in $\mathbb{RP}^3$: The -invariant for oriented links in

-and thus interchanges the two homology classes whose filtration levels are averaged to define $s_{\tau}(D)$. \end{lemma} \begin{proof} By definition $\Theta(\oa)=\oa$ and $\Theta(\ob)=-\ob$.
-The result follows easily since there is exactly one essential circle with a label of either $\oa$ or $\ob$ (the sign is determined by which of $\LeegenC_o,\LeegenC_{\oo}$ has label $\oa$, while the other has $\ob$). \end{proof}
+\end{lemma} \begin{proof} The statement on interchanging the summands is immediate from the definition since $\oone$ and $\ox$ differ in $j$-degree by two.
+In the Lee basis we see $\Theta(\oa)=\oa$ and $\Theta(\ob)=-\ob$, from which the second statement follows since there is exactly one essential circle with a label of either $\oa$ or $\ob$ (the sign is determined by which of $\LeegenC_o,\LeegenC_{\oo}$ has label $\oa$, while the other has $\ob$). \end{proof}